enthought/comtypes/CONTRIBUTING.md

 Tests can be run with `python -m unittest discover -v -s ./comtypes/test -t comtypes\test` command.

 When `comtypes.client.GetModule` is called, it parses the COM library, generates `.py` files under `.../comtypes/gen/...`, imports and returns `Python` modules.
-Those `.py` files act like ”caches”.
+Those `.py` files act like "caches".

 If there are some problems with the developing code base, partial or non-executable modules might be created in `.../comtypes/gen/...`.
 Importing them will cause some error.